AnnMarieW/dash-multi-page-app-demos/README.md

 __Tips and Tricks__
 1. [Pretty print dash.page_registry](#1-print_registry-from-dash-labs-110) - with the `print_registry()` function from dash-labs
 2. [How to use dcc.Link in Markdown](#2-tada-use-dcclink-in-dccmarkdown)  - for high performance page navigation from a link in a dcc.Markdown component.
+3. [Avoiding duplicate ids](#3-avoiding-duplicate-ids) - Strategies for handling ids in a large multi-page app.
 --------
 ---------